itu-devops/lecture_notes/sessions/session_08/Slides.md

 ```
 ## ELK

 One of the most popular solutions at the moment.

 Acronym for

-* ElasticSearch
+* ElasticSearch = Scalable full text search DB
-* Logstash
+* Logstash = Java-based log parser
-* Kibana
+* Kibana = Visualization tool tailored for ElasticSearch

 ![](images/ELK.png)